jcisarano/bestsellers/README.md

 - author (string)
 - title (string)
-- isbn (string) - Multple semicolon-separated ISBNs are allowed
+- isbn (string) - Valid ISBN is 10 or 13 digits.
+Multple semicolon-separated ISBNs are allowed.
-- offset (string) - Must be multiples of 20
+- offset (integer) - Must be multiples of 20.
+Zero or no value is allowed.